DISC Assessment – How to Dial Down your Steadiness

 The final secondary step is to Become More Task-Oriented

 Since the steadiness factor is people-oriented, you must dial down your steadiness if your job or life requires you to be task-oriented.
-If you become more task-oriented then your productivity can increase and even stress levels can decrease because you aren’t trying to rush to finish a project that you put off or analyzed too deeply.
+If you become more task-oriented then your productivity can increase.
+Your stress levels can then decrease.
 This may only be for a limited time or a few minutes, but you need to know how to situationally flex in order to progress.

 A task-oriented focus is the characteristic of the dominance and compliance factors.
 Simply dialing up those factors may be enough to dial down your steadiness factor.
 Review Indaba’s DISCflex eLearning to learn more tactics to dial down your steadiness factor.